 Our work is a part of a team effort.

-We are fueled by a collective of 8 individuals who help us execute our mission.
+We are fueled by a collective of 8 individuals who help us execute our mission day-in and day-out.

 "Grassroots groups challenge the 'business-as-usual" environmentalism that is generally practiced by the more privileged wildlife- and conservation-oriented groups.
 The focus of activists of color and their constituents reflects their life experiences of social, economic, and political disenfranchisement"